ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

 <div class="blocks">

 > I have added a CHECK COVERAGE sprite that does the checking to see how much of each section is covered.
 You don't need to code this, but the two key blocks are:

-> 1. this checks for how much is drawn.
 ```
 When I receive [check DRAWN v]
+This checks for how much is drawn.
 ```

-> 2. This checks for how much is not white. (it is used in teh begininng to get the initial size of the quadrants)
 ```
 When I receive [check not white v]
+This checks for how much is not white. (it is used in teh begininng to get the initial size of the quadrants)
 ```

-> The result from these is the put into the global variable RESULT.
+> If you call these, the result goes into the global variable RESULT.

 ### TESTER Sprite

 >The Tester Sprite calls the coverage stacks to find out how much each quadrant is covered.
 >
->When the game starts, ti gets the initial coverage:
+>When the game starts, it gets the initial coverage:

 ```
 when I receive [get initial values v]